CUQI-DTU/CUQIpy/docs/dev/index.rst

 - :doc:`Step-by-step contributor guide <step_by_step>`
    Step-by-step instructions for how to add a new feature or fix a bug using git.

+- :doc:`How-To Guides for contributors <how_to>`
+   How to do common tasks related to contributing to the project.

 - :doc:`Developer demos <_auto_dev/index>`
    Demo files relevant to developers.